 Child Protection is a county agency that reviews reports of maltreatment and decides how to deal with those reports.
 If the report seems to show that a child is in danger, they investigate to find out if maltreatment happened.
 They also decide if the family needs services.
 In some cases, Child Protection may file a court case and ask for your children to be put in foster care.

 If the report doesn’t seem to show that the child is in danger, the county may close the file or, if they think you need some help, they may offer a Family Assessment.
-If you agree to a Family Assessment, a child protection social worker will work with you to find services you may need and want.
+If you agree to a Family Assessment, a child protection social worker works with you to find services you may need and want.

 Maltreatment means the abuse or neglect of a child.